hf/leveldb-android/README.md

 Only the basic API is supported.

-LevelDB's native log output is tagged: `org.leveldb:N`
+LevelDB's native log output is tagged: `com.github.hf.leveldb:N`

 ## Example